Gaming Keyboard and Mouse: The Ultimate Buyer’s Guide

-But with a dizzying array of options, technical jargon, and flashy RGB lights, how do you find the perfect pair?
+With a dizzying array of options, technical jargon, and flashy RGB lights, finding the perfect pair can be challenging.
 This guide, brought to you by the experts at Cyexx, will break down everything you need to know to make an informed decision and elevate your gaming experience.

 Why Your Peripherals Are More Than Just Accessories